-These are a GREAT cookie to give away.
+These are also GREAT cookies to give away.
 These dishpan cookies travel well, freeze well, stay fresh longer than most cookies just sealed in a jar on the counter, and they also mail well.
 Even better, if you like crisp cookies, just bake them two minutes or so longer and you’ll have them!
 If you like chewy, bake them just until done.

 - Light brown sugar